Microwork: Examples

 Toloka and Amazon Mechanical Turk are examples of micro work markets, and they allow workers to choose and perform simple tasks online, reporting directly through the platform to receive payments in exchange.
 A task can be as complex as algorithm writing or as simple as labelling photos or videos, describing products, or transcribing scanned documents.
 Employers submit tasks and set their own payments, which are often pennies for each task.
 This crowdsourcing project was initiated by Amazon as a way for users to find duplicate webpages, and soon it became a service for individuals to contract computer programmers and other individuals to finish tasks that computers are unable to accomplish.
 Since then this project has expanded from its original form; nowadays, there are people who will complete various Mechanical Turk projects as extra income on the side.

 LiveOps uses a distributed network of people to run a "Cloud Call Center", which is a virtual call center.
 Contracted workers can answer calls and provide other call center facilities without the need for the physical building or equipment of a traditional call center.
 The Red Cross used this system successfully during Hurricane Katrina in 2005, to process 17,000+ calls without having to open or hire staff for a call center.

-A similar model is used by text message question-answering services like 63336.
-Researchers connect with the service at home and receive questions as they are submitted.

 InnoCentive allows businesses to post problems and offer payment for answers.
 These questions are often far less simple than tasks posted on services like Mechanical Turk, and the payments are accordingly higher.
 For example: "Think you can find a way to prevent orange juice stored in see-through bottles from turning brown?
 There may be $20,000 in it for you."

-Samasource is a non-profit organization that allows people living in poverty the opportunity to complete microwork for a living wage.
-The service specializes in online content moderation, digital transcription, and data gathering and promotion.

 Galaxy Zoo is a scientific effort to use online crowdsourcing to classify a very large number of galaxies from astronomical images.

 In 2010, the company Internet Eyes launched a service where in return for a potential reward, home viewers would watch live CCTV streams and alert shop owners of potential theft in progress.